 This is in fact the common drawback of many global camera calibration methods, which perform the internal and external calibration together.
-Typical global calibration algorithms (Lavest et al. algorithm and Cognitech) were tested to verify the problem.
-In particular, Lavest et al. algorithm shows a very small residual error about 0.02 pixels, which confirms the precision of the global camera model.
+Typical global calibration algorithms were tested to verify the problem.
+In particular, Lavest et al. algorithm [9] shows a very small re-projection error about 0.02 pixels, which confirms the precision of the global camera model.
 But the residual distortion error can be 10 times bigger.
 Since Lavest et al. algorithm considers also the non-flatness of the pattern and estimate its shape, the factor of 10 can only be explained by the error compensation.